Metal–air electrochemical cell: Calcium

+Despite this potential, the technology faces severe challenges regarding electrolyte compatibility.
+In aqueous electrolytes, calcium reacts violently with water to form calcium hydroxide (Ca(OH)_{2}) and hydrogen gas, resulting in rapid self-discharge.
+In aprotic (non-aqueous) electrolytes, the electrochemical activity is typically hindered by the formation of an insulating passivation layer on the anode surface, which prevents reversible calcium plating and stripping.
+Research is currently limited compared to lithium or zinc systems, with efforts focused on finding suitable electrolytes that support reversible electrochemistry at room temperature.

 Aluminium

 Aluminium–air batteries have the highest energy density of any other battery, with a theoretical maximum energy density of 6–8 kWh/kg, however, as of 2003, a maximum of only 1.3 kWh/kg has been achieved.
 Aluminium battery cells are not rechargeable, so new aluminium anodes must be installed to continue getting power from the battery, which makes them expensive to use and limited to mostly military applications.

 Aluminium–air batteries have been used for prototypes of electric cars, with one claiming 2000 km of range on a single charge, however none have been available to the public.
 However, aluminium–air batteries maintain a stable voltage and power output until they run out of power, which could make them useful for electric planes, where full power is always required in case of emergency landings.
 Due to not having to carry a separate metal anode, the natural low density of aluminium, and the high energy density of aluminium–air batteries, the batteries are very lightweight, which is also beneficial for electric aviation.
 The scale of airports could also allow for on-site recycling of anodes, which would not be feasible for cars where many small stations are necessary.

 Aluminium–air batteries are better for the environment compared to traditional lithium-ion batteries.
 Aluminium is the most abundant metal in the Earth's crust, so mines would not have to be as invasive to find a similar amount of aluminium compared to lithium.
 Another factor is that aluminium recycling plants already exist, while lithium recycling plants are just starting to emerge and become profitable.
 Aluminium is a lot more economical to recycle with current technology.